Appointment Letter and Type

 - Temporary appointments may be terminated at any time.
 Temporary appointments ordinarily shall be given only when service is to be part-time, voluntary, or anticipated to be for a period of one year or less.
 A temporary appointment is also appropriate when a position has been vacated by an employee on approved leave.
 (Article XI, Title F, Policies of the Board of Trustees)

-After six consecutive semesters of part-time service on the basis of a temporary appointment, further employment shall be on the basis of a term appointment.
-(Article XI, Title D, §2.b.1, Policies of the Board of Trustees)
+After four consecutive semesters of part-time service on the basis of a temporary appointment, further employment shall be on the basis of a term appointment.
+(Article XI, Title D, §2(2)a, Policies of the Board of Trustees)

 Faculty members holding a term appointment that is not “self-terminating” will be scheduled for a review that may result in a contract renewal before the end of the term.
 Please refer to the Faculty Bylaws and timeline for the normal schedule of such reviews.

 - Continuing appointment [tenure] is an appointment to a position of academic rank that shall not be affected by changes in such rank and shall continue until resignation, retirement, or termination.
-The following is stipulated in Article XI, Title B, Policies of the Board of Trustees:
+Please refer to Article XI, Title B, in the Policies of the Board of Trustees and qualified academic rank titles for more information governing continuing appointment.

 For updates or comments on the contents of this page…